 While there are several reasons why Utah has, for many years, been a major captive domicile, a key factor has been the high quality and accessibility of the state's captive regulatory staff, captive managers and others say.

 "There is a knowledgeable and helpful staff," said Richard Ence, chief financial officer of Thatcher Co.
-Inc. in Salt Lake City and a member of the Utah Captive Insurance Association's board of directors.
+Inc. in Salt Lake City and a former member of the Utah Captive Insurance Association's board of directors.

-Brandy Alderson, senior account manager and vice president with Marsh Captive Solutions in Salt Lake City, said, "There is a very large and accessible staff.
+Brandy Alderson, former senior account manager and vice president with Marsh Captive Solutions in Salt Lake City, said, "There is a very large and accessible staff.
 They will pick up the phone and get back to you very quickly."

 Utah Captive Insurance Director Travis Wegkamp in Salt Lake City says being accessible is part of Utah's goal "as being a great state to do business."